3. Assessment of Taught Schemes

 Incoming and outgoing exchange students

 4. All incoming exchange students are expected to remain at Aberystwyth to be examined in January.
 Students going out on Exchange in Semester Two are expected to sit Semester One examinations at Aberystwyth before travelling to the partner institution.
 It is acknowledged however that in exceptional circumstances, the requirements of an exchange placement may place conflicting requirements on students, for example where they are required to attend induction sessions.
-Students must inform their Institute of such circumstances by 20 November 2018.
+Students must inform their Department/Faculty of such circumstances by 20 November 2019.

 (i) The student to sit the examination at the partner institution at the same time as the Aberystwyth examination (whether incoming or outgoing exchange).
-Arrangements for this examination will be made by the Institute.
+Arrangements for this examination will be made by the Department/Faculty.

-(ii) If time difference prevents the student from being able to sit the examination at the partner institution, arrangements should be made for the student to sit an examination at Aberystwyth at an earlier date, with arrangements to be made by the Institute.
+(ii) If time difference prevents the student from being able to sit the examination at the partner institution, arrangements should be made for the student to sit an examination at Aberystwyth at an earlier date, with arrangements to be made by the Department/Faculty.

 (iii) An alternative assessment to be set.
 This could be a coursework assignment, a take away examination, or another form of assessment which meets the module Learning Outcomes.
-Arrangements for this will be made by the Institute.
+Arrangements for this will be made by the Department/Faculty.

 (iv) If none of these options are possible, students will be required to resit the module in August, which would be for the full mark (‘H’ indicator).
-Institutes should ensure that a clear recommendation is recorded in the examination board minutes.
+The Department/Faculty should ensure that a clear recommendation is recorded in the examination board minutes.
 The final decision will be taken by Senate Examination Board.

 Examination abroad for external candidates and students resitting in August